biochorl/biochorl/README.md

   <p>

-I'm a Computational biologist with lab skills, working since > 8 years in the characterization of novel proteins/enzymes and in studying function-structure interconnection during molecular evolution.
+I'm a Computational biologist with lab skills, working since > 8 years in the characterization of novel proteins/enzymes and in studying structure-function interconnection during evolution.
 I am skilled at integrating wet-lab and computational methods.
-Now I am becoming a Protein Designer working with custom workflows that integrate AI- and physics-based methods for developing binders to medically relevant biomarkers, both folded and unfolded.
+Now I am becoming a Protein Designer working with custom workflows that integrate AI- and physics-based methods for developing binders to medically relevant biomarkers, both on folded and unfolded epitopes.

 I want to drive innovation in protein and biocatalyst discovery/evolution/engineering for industrial and biomedical applications.

-In my opinion any future development in the biotech field will need self-improving transfer learning/reinforcement learning AI-approaches that can be supervised on data to efficiently build new models/new hypothesis, as well as to autonomously propose new experiments.
-I hope with my feedbacks and work to contribute in building this future of supervised automation in the field.
+In my opinion any future development in the biotech field will need self-improving transfer learning/reinforcement learning AI approaches supervised on data, to efficiently build new models, new hypotheses, up to autonomously propose new experiments.
+I hope with my feedbacks and work I will contribute in building this future made of supervised automation in the biotech field.

   </p>